Octavius-Dante/Arthelais/ex_37/Readme.md

 </br>

-*in ERP Go to T-code PFCG for user role creation*
+*in ERP Go to T-code PFCG for user role and authorization creation*

 </br>